 Select the up arrow on the upper-left corner of the chart to drill back up .

 Select the arrow again to turn drill down off.

-Select Power BI in the top navigation bar to go back to the dashboard.
+Select Power BI in the top navigation bar to return to your workspace.

 We can use highlighting to evaluate different cities.